Constitution: Codified constitution

-Most states in the world have codified constitutions.

 Codified constitutions are often the product of some dramatic political change, such as a revolution.
 The process by which a country adopts a constitution is closely tied to the historical and political context driving this fundamental change.
 The legitimacy (and often the longevity) of codified constitutions has often been tied to the process by which they are initially adopted and some scholars have pointed out that high constitutional turnover within a given country may itself be detrimental to the separation of powers and the rule of law.

 States that have codified constitutions normally give the constitution supremacy over ordinary statute law.
 That is, if there is any conflict between a legal statute and the codified constitution, all or part of the statute can be declared ultra vires by a court and struck down as unconstitutional.
 In addition, exceptional procedures are often required to amend a constitution.
 These procedures may include: the convocation of a special constituent assembly or constitutional convention, requiring a supermajority of legislators' votes, approval in two terms of parliament, the consent of regional legislatures, a referendum process, and/or other procedures that make amending a constitution more difficult than passing a simple law.

 Constitutions may also provide that their most basic principles can never be abolished, even by amendment.
 In case a formally valid amendment of a constitution infringes these principles protected against any amendment, it may constitute a so-called unconstitutional constitutional law.

 Codified constitutions normally consist of a ceremonial preamble, which sets forth the goals of the state and the motivation for the constitution, and several articles containing the substantive provisions.
 The preamble, which is omitted in some constitutions, may contain a reference to God and/or to fundamental values of the state such as liberty, democracy or human rights.
 In ethnic nation-states such as Estonia, the mission of the state can be defined as preserving a specific nation, language and culture.